jbhochet/Connect4/README.md

 ### 📈 Stats mode

-This mode is for test the performance of ours evaluation functions and generate images with pie chart.
+This mode is to test the performance of our evaluation functions and generate images with pie chart.